 |Current total no. of leisure makers

 The earliest example of nalbinding is from Israel and dates to 6,000 BC.
-It has many names: needle-binding, net-less knotting, naalbinding etc. Nalbinding is the Scandinavian term for the craft.
+This craft has many cultural names: needle-binding, net-less knotting, naalbinding etc. Nålbinding is the Scandinavian term for the craft.
 In 2018, this term was Anglised to ‘Nalbinding’, to aid in the teaching and explanation of the craft to an English speaking audience by Nidavellnir.

 It has been suggested that this sock ‘came in’ to the city of Jorvik on the foot of Scandinavian trader; however it was found in a settlement context, and it is known that within Anglian culture ‘single needle knitting’ also most likely took place as there again surviving examples in Germany.
-To what extent this craft survived after the Norman Conquest is difficult to say; however we know that the two-needle knitting started to be practiced in Holland during the mid 13th century and the historical foundation of ‘looped knitting’ comes from nalbinding as a foundation.
-17th century tatting could also be another evolution out of nalbinding.
-As mentioned previously due to the lack of archaeological material it is very difficult to establish a good chronological timeline for this craft.
+To what extent this craft survived after the Norman Conquest is difficult to say.
+Despite common misconceptions, there is no evolutionary relationship between knitting and nalbinding, although Tarim/Coptic stitch does have some superficial similarities that have previously caused confusion in early museum identification.

 Using long lengths of yarn and a single needle, to repeat a continuous stitch and method, to create a set form, such as a hat, socks or mittens.
-Single Danish stitch is the earliest stitch form within Northern Europe, and is based off the fragmentary remains found at Tybrind Vig and Bolkilde sites.
+The Single Danish stitch is the earliest stitch form within Northern Europe, and is based off the fragmentary remains found at Tybrind Vig and Bolkilde sites.
 These early examples date to the Early Bronze Age at 4,200 BC in Denmark.
 There are over 200 different documented stitches from different archaeological contexts around the world, throughout different cultures in North America, South America, Asia and Central Africa there are surviving textile remains .
 Most nalbound stitches are named after the location in which they were found, even though there are variations within different stitch groups and cultural applications.

-Stitch style and variation are dependant on region or individual crafter, e.g. Icelandic Arnheiðarstaðir Mittens (also 10th century), were made from worsted type yarn, whereas the Coppergate Sock was made from fine two-ply yarn.
+Stitch style and variation are dependant on region or individual crafter, e.g. Icelandic Arnheiðarstaðir Mittens (also 10th century), were made from worsted type yarn, whereas the Coppergate Sock, UK (10th century) was made from fine two-ply yarn.
 Wool and yarn variation is dependant on breeds of sheep wool available , and the individuals crafting style and social context.
 With the reintroduction and promotion of Nalbinding in recent decades, modern Nalbinders are now creating their own ‘ways of working’.
 Making it a fascinating opportunity to engage in experimental and cultural archaeological approaches to further understand the variations within this craft, now and in the past.

 Issues affecting the viability of the craft

 - A business is likely to be supported by work as an archaeologist/heritage professional financially, as there is not enough funding or support to easily make it a stand-alone business.
 Having to diversify, to be able to make a living has been increasingly more common, especially after the recent covid-19 Pandemic.
 Heritage crafters have had to diversify to still practice their craft.

 Craftspeople currently known